 North Memorial Federal Credit Union

-Safety Procedures: As we move forward in this new environment, we want to reassure you that our top priority remains the same, the health, safety and well-being of you and our team.
+Safety Procedures Reminder: As we move forward in this new environment, we want to reassure you that our top priority remains the same, the health, safety and well-being of you and our team.
 We will continue to follow all the requirements set forth by health care organizations and our local government, and are ready to adapt as required.

 We will continue to place the highest priority on health and safety by following these safety measures: adhering to strict social distancing zones and limiting the number of members to FIVE members at a given time, multiple hand sanitizer stations are at teller line and on the wall, continue to clean all work spaces throughout the day, Plexiglas partitions in lobbies and office areas where social distancing is 6 feet or less, face coverings will be strongly encouraged to be worn by employees when serving and meeting with you and we will strongly encourage you, our members, to wear face coverings when visiting our branches as well.
 These practices will provide peace of mind and assist in keeping everyone safe.

 Before entering the lobby, please self-assess and read guidance on door regarding procedures to access lobby.
 Ensure the first social distancing marker is vacant before entering, if it is not- you must wait outside.
 Upon entering, please "foam in" using hand sanitizer and lower your face mask if you are wearing one for security camera and employee identification.
 Do not replace your face mask until greeted by a Member Service Representative.
 Please observe social distance as marked on floor.
 Upon completion of your transaction, please "foam out" using hand sanitizer.
-Finally, if you don't have official credit union business, please refrain from entering our lobby.
+Finally, if you do not have official credit union business, please refrain from entering our lobby.
 Snacks, refreshments and giveaways will not be available until further notice.

 We look forward to seeing and serving you soon